 In some cases, course loads may be increased beyond the unit baseline.

-Tenured, tenure track, post-docs, graduate students, and other research faculty members in a Research-intensive institution play a critical role in advancing disciplinary discourse via ongoing contribution to research and service throughout their careers.
+Tenured, tenure track, post-docs, graduate students, and other research faculty members in a research-intensive institution play a critical role in advancing disciplinary discourse via ongoing contribution to research and service throughout their careers.

-Evaluations of research productivity and service are conducted throughout a faculty member’s academic career as part of promotion, performance, and merit reviews, and are discussed at the time of performance evaluations and workload assignment as noted in this policy and other COE policies.
-These expectations for research productivity and service activities persist throughout a faculty member’s career and are implemented to ensure equity of contribution and workload across faculty with research obligations.
+Evaluations of research productivity and service consistent with the expectations of the faculty type, rank, and level are conducted throughout a faculty member’s academic career as part of promotion, performance, and merit reviews, and where appropriate are discussed at the time of performance evaluations and workload assignment as noted in this policy and other COE policies.
+These expectations for research productivity and service activities (as aligned with faculty type and rank) persist throughout a faculty member’s career and are implemented to ensure equity of contribution and workload across faculty with research obligations.

 Tenured faculty members must be actively engaged in research and service throughout their careers.
 This policy includes consideration of research productivity and service after tenure, and resultant workload equity issues, by providing support for faculty and guidance for addressing unsatisfactory research productivity.

-In the College of Education, if concerns about research productivity or service inactivity arise or persist during any Tenure Track Faculty member’s three- or six-year post-tenure review or after three successive unsatisfactory annual reviews, and the Provost or designee concludes that the faculty member’s research or service productivity is unsatisfactory, the department head will consult with the faculty member and recommend to the dean and provost a development plan for improvement that takes into consideration the individual circumstances associated with the reduction in activity.
+In the College of Education, if concerns about research productivity or service inactivity arise or persist during any Tenure Track Faculty member’s three- or six-year post-tenure review or after three successive unsatisfactory annual reviews, and the Provost or designee concludes that the faculty member’s research or service productivity is unsatisfactory, the department head will consult with the faculty member and recommend to the dean and provost a development plan for improvement that takes into consideration the individual circumstances associated with the reduction in activity and is aligned with the professional responsibilities expectations in the college’s policy.

-The development plan may include assignment of a mentor, and additional supports and suggestions for improvement, as well as timelines and measurable goals intended to support the faculty member in successfully renewing and reengaging in research productivity and/or service.
+The development plan related to research productivity for TTF may include assignment of a mentor, and additional supports and suggestions for improvement, as well as timelines and measurable goals intended to support the faculty member in successfully renewing and reengaging in research productivity and/or service.
 Upon approval by the provost or designee, the development plan will be implemented as soon as practicable.
-Following completion of the development plan, if the provost or designee concludes that the faculty member’s research productivity and/or service remains unsatisfactory, the faculty member’s standard workload may be adjusted from policy-based expectations to increase teaching and/or service.
+Following completion of the development plan, if the provost or designee concludes that the faculty member’s research productivity and/or service remains unsatisfactory, the faculty member’s standard workload may be adjusted to increase teaching and / or service.

 Subsequent annual review processes, including consideration for merit, will reflect the faculty member’s adjusted workload and associated performance for the specified period.
 Faculty who are operating within a development plan or who have completed a development plan should be made aware that completion of an alternate workload plan or other development plan is not necessarily equivalent to meeting departmental standards for tenure or promotion.
+All policy-based disciplinary actions (including development plans) can be appealed following typical departmental appeals processes or through the Associate Dean for Academic Affairs or the Office of Human Resources.

 A course load increase is implemented with the goal of achieving 1.0 FTE in the event that some activity in one of the areas experiences an extended decline/deficit.
 Course load increases should not exceed 1.0.
 If excess of 1.0 is the goal, please refer to the section on “overload.”

-Impact of Enrollment on Tenure-Track and Tenured and Career Faculty Assignments
+Impact of Enrollment on Faculty Assignments

 In the event of course cancellation for insufficient enrollment: